Welcome, New Member!

 When you arrive each month, stop at the membership table in the back of the room and check off your name on the sign-in sheet.
 The sign in sheets lets us know who was at a meeting.

 We want to know who everyone is.
-You must wear a name tag at every meeting.
+Please wear a name tag at every meeting.
 Some ladies make quilted ones but that is not necessary.
-There is a 25 cent fine for not wearing your name tag.
+Various Guild Activities

 The Guild sponsors various activities each year for our members.
 We encourage you to participate in as many as your schedule permits.
 They are a way to learn new skills, make new friends and support your Guild.
 Refer to the Guild’s newsletter, Patchwork Press, and the Guild’s website for a current list of Committee/Activity contacts.